 Recently, we've introduced a new templating engine to our platform, called Liquid.
-Liquid is an open-source template language created by our friends at Shopify, which replaces our prior templating engine based on SKTL.
+The liquid is an open-source template language created by our friends at Shopify, which replaces our prior templating engine based on SKTL.
 Since switching to Liquid, we've found that learners are seeing content load up to 26x faster 🎉

 What We Did